sarahdolan1/PeopleCounterShared/README.md

 # People Counter Shared
-As part of our summer internship myself and sorcha have been asked to make a people counter code.
+As part of our summer internship, Sorcha and I have been asked to make a people counter code.
-This code uses openCV and python to track people walking across a line in the middle of the screen whislt tracking their direction. inpsiration for the code https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/
+This code uses openCV and python to track people walking across a line in the middle of the screen whilst tracking their direction. inspiration for the code https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/

-# Recent Updates:
+## Recent Updates:
-* All neccessary documents have been uploaded; (videos have not, as no videos will be shared for this code).
+* All necessary documents have been uploaded; (videos have not, as no videos will be shared for this code).
-* We are currently adding functions to code so there is constant changes in this Git.
+* We are currently adding functions to code so there are constant changes in this Git.

-# How To Use:
+## How To Use:
 for use run : python new_code.py -p mobilenet_ssd\MobileNetSSD_deploy.prototxt -m mobilenet_ssd\MobileNetSSD_deploy.caffemodel  -i videos/example_03.mp4 -o output/output_03.avi

 ## Folders